Every property manager needs a great property management system to back them up.

 We know that the idea of taking on a new piece of software can be a bit overwhelming if you’re not used to it.

 And while we think trying a full property management system solution will offer better results, there are simpler solutions that will get you started toward the automation and optimization of your property management efforts.
 Rentpal is one of them.

 - Digital signatures

 Rentpal doesn’t list its pricing publicly, so you’ll need to contact the sales team for more information.

 RealPage Commercial is a great option if you’re looking for a solution to manage commercial properties.

-From commercial-specific features such as common area maintenance reconciliation to lease administration, RealPage offers features that commercial property managers will value highly.
+With commercial-specific features like common area maintenance reconciliation to lease administration, RealPage offers tools that commercial property managers will value highly.

 - Work order management

 - Robust accounting, including valuable calculators for late fees, CPI increases, and recurring charges

 RealPage Commercial uses a per square footage model.
 Pricing differs depending on if the properties are office and retail assets vs. industrial.